alexdino626/SpiderMan-WebGame/README.md

 In order for the project to be deemed _successful_ and for you to receive a passing grade

 - you need to complete step 1 completely.
-- add at least 1 major improvement to the game (that changes the gameplay), and 1 minor improvement (eg. sound effects, "new game" button).
+- add at least 1 major improvement to the game, and 1 minor improvement.

 ## Submission